-Immediately upon receipt of the notice, Contractor shall commence and perform, with diligence, all actions necessary on the part of Contractor to effect the termination of this Agreement on the date specified by the State and to minimize the liability of Contractor and the State to third parties as a result of termination.
-All such actions shall be subject to the prior approval of the State, at the State's sole discretion, and shall be in accordance with the attorneys' obligations to their clients.
+Immediately upon receipt of the notice, Contractor shall commence and perform, with diligence, all actions necessary on the part of Contractor to effect the termination of this Agreement on the date specified by the State and use reasonable efforts to minimize the liability of Contractor and the State to third parties as a result of termination.
+All such actions shall be in accordance with the Contractor's obligations to its clients and in accordance with the requirements in this Agreement related to its termination.

 - (a) Withdrawal and Tail Representation.
 Contractor will continue to represent existing clients until Contractor withdraws as counsel of record (or substitutes counsel) without prejudice to the interests of Contractor's clients and without violating any law, rule or regulation. - (b) Release from Performance of Services.
 Contractor will be released from performing Services to the extent Contractor effectively withdraws as counsel of record (or substitutes counsel) in accordance with paragraph A.11.a above.
-If Contractor cannot withdraw from all existing matters, Contractor will give the State notice at least 15 days before the Termination Date.
-The notice must describe the affected matters and the basis for Contractor's assertions, and the Contractor and the State will then confer in good faith.
-If the State agrees with Contractor's assertions or Contractor is forbidden by law from withdrawing from all matters, then:

-- (i) Contractor's duties under this Agreement will continue after the Termination Date solely with respect to the affected matters; - (ii) Compensation following the Termination Date will be at a blended hourly rate of \$90, which fee includes compensation for general administrative, clerical and overhead costs: - (iii) In addition, the State will reimburse the Contractor for any direct, reasonable, actual expenditures for long distance telephone and, if contained in a court order, third-party experts; - (iv) Contractor will modify Contractor's monthly workload reports so they are sufficient to support compensation and any reimbursement claims.
+If Contractor cannot be released from performing Services due to an inability to withdraw as described above, Contractor will give the State as much written notice as possible before the termination date, which notice will describe each affected matter and the basis for the Contractor's inability to withdraw, and the Contractor and the State will then confer in good faith.
+If a court orders that Contractor maintain certain representations or, using its reasonable judgment, the State determines that Contractor's assertions warrant its continued representation as its withdrawal is not permitted for the reasons stated in the immediately preceding paragraph, then, until such time as this Agreement would have expired, (had it not been earlier terminated for change in law) pursuant to the expiration date of the Agreement or, if renewed, the date of expiration of the renewed Agreement, the following provisions shall apply: - (i) Contractor's duties under this Agreement will continue after the Termination Date solely with respect to the affected matters; - (ii) Compensation following the Termination Date will be at a rate of \$80 per hour for each employee of Contractor performing Services under the Contract; - (iii) In addition, the State will reimburse the Contractor for any direct, reasonable, and actual operating expenditure for long distance telephone and, if authorized by court order, third party experts. - (iv) Contractor will make an additional request for withdrawal as soon as it appears its withdrawal will be acceptable to the Court.